msimecek/Image-Recognition-HoL/1-Face.md

 3. Get person details based on identification.

 At the end, we're interested in the person's name, so that we can display it.

+Still in the **PersonController**, add this method under the TrainGroup method:

 ```c#
 [Route("api/group/{groupId}/identify")]